-EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
+EXCELLENCE • LEARNING • LEADERSHIP

+Who should consider studying this course?

 In today's world ICT skills are just as essential as numeracy and literacy.
 ICT provides new opportunities for the world of work and mastering new technologies.

-Although the course may be attempted without having followed an ICT GCSE course, you must have achieved 5 GCSE's, preferably with above a 4 in English, Maths and Science.
+Although the course may be attempted without having followed an ICT GCSE course, you must have achieved 5 GCSE's, preferably with above a 5 in English, Maths and Science.

 What units are studied and how are they assessed?

+Year 12

+Unit 1 - Communication and employability skills for IT

+This is a mandatory coursework unit

+Unit 2 - Information Systems

-Year 12 Unit 1 - Communication and employability skills for IT This is a mandatory coursework unit Unit 2 - Information Systems This is a mandatory coursework unit Year 12 and 13 Students study 4 additional optional units from the 41 other units available in the qualification.
+This is a mandatory coursework unit

+Unit 3 - Computer Systems

+This is an optional unit

+Year 13 Students study 3 additional optional units from the 40 other units available in the qualification.
 The units studied will depend on the pathway they choose.
 All units are coursework based-marked at SJS and moderated by OCR.
-Each unit carries the same weighting within the course and are all marked to a Pass, Merit or Distinction level.
-Pass(C), Merit(B), Distinction(A) and Distinction(A) All units hold 10 credits each and a total of 30 credits must be achieved for Cambridge Technical Level 3 Certificate and 60 Credits for the Introductory Diploma Level 3.
+Each unit carries the same weighting within the course and are all marked to a Pass, Merit or Distinction level: Pass(E); Merit(C); Distinction(A).

-"ICT is a good subject to choose if you prefer coursework to exams.
-It also allows you to choose units you are interested in."
-Adam Broadberry "You can see your marks as you progress which motivates you to try harder."
+"ICT is a good subject to choose as it is all coursework based and you can choose most of the units based on what interests you."
+Thomas Glencross "You can see your marks as you progress which motivates you to try harder."
 Khadija Begum Frequently asked questions and future careers What other skills would be useful for this course?
-As the course is coursework based, a good level of English is required (min grade B at GCSE).
+As the course is coursework based, a good level of English is required (min grade 5 at GCSE).
 Overall ICT competency is essential.
 How much coursework is involved?